DuPont

 Invent a Better Now

+For over 200 years, DuPont has shaped the world with breakthrough innovations—not by promising a better future, but by inventing a better now.
 To launch our Invent a Better Now platform and spotlight DuPont’s latest breakthroughs, we created a film unlike any other: a data-driven anthem engineered to be the nowest film ever made.
 With 22,464,023 unique permutations tailored to each viewer’s moment in time — including the world’s first livestream embedded in a scripted commercial.
 It was less a film than a creative and tech flex.

 Produced at R/GA

-Directed by John Hillcoat
+Directed by John Hilcoat

 Credits